 It is definitively old school.
-Percolators fell out of vogue in the 70s with the advent of automatic drip coffee makers and haven’t quite come back in style.
+Percolators fell out of vogue in the 70s with the advent of drip coffee makers and haven’t quite come back in style.
 But that doesn’t mean it isn’t a good method of brewing for coffee lovers.

 The thing with percolators is that, for most people, it’s about nostalgia.
 Maybe you visited your grandparents, and they always had one going on the stove.
 The smell and the taste can really bring one back down memory lane.

 The other thing that die-hard percolator fans attest to is the piping hot coffee that comes out of the pot.
 Because of the constant cycling during the brewing process, the drink you pour is some of the hottest you can get.

 There are two types of percolators: gravity and pressure.
 Both types make delicious coffee; it just is a matter of the manner that the water is pushed through the grounds.

 A gravity percolator is the more traditional style of coffee maker.
 Water slowly drips through the holes in the lid of the metal filter basket, making sure that the grounds are evenly saturated.
 The water finishes trickling into the second basket, which lets the water out but keeps the grounds in.
 The thing to note about gravity percolators is that if you don’t keep an eye on it, it will over brew and the end result will be an over-extracted, bitter drink.

 Pressure percolators are actually Moka coffee makers!
 The beginning of the brewing process is similar to gravity.
 At the end of the water’s journey into the second chamber, it moves up a central tube, through the grounds, and up to the top of the appliance where the coffee is kept away from the heat source.
 While the end product will taste just as robust as any percolator, it won’t be as toasty.